lbs-luis/lbs-luis/README.md

 </div>

 ### Hello there 👋, I'm Luis
-## I'am a technology enthusiast, Systems Analyst and Software Engineer.
+## I'am a technology enthusiast and Software Engineer.

 ## 🌐 Socials:
 <!-- social -->